 Administered by the American College Testing Program.
 Scored on a scale of 1-36.
 Scores for English, Math, Reading, Science Reasoning, and Composite.
 Score requirements vary depending on major.

-Students who completed most or all of their high school study in a foreign language, must also submit proof of English Language proficiency.
+Students who completed most or all of their high school studies in a foreign language must also submit proof of English Language proficiency.
 This may be obtained with a minimum SAT Reading and Writing score of 450 or by taking the TOEFL or IELTS and meeting the requirements below.

 Test of English as a Foreign Language (TOEFL)